You are here

 In 2007, he successfully joined the French Syndicat National des Antiquaires.

 The Minister of Culture and French Communications, Christine Albanel, awarded Christophe de Quénetain the title of Chevalier de l’Ordre des Art et des Lettres.

 In 2010, Christophe de Quénetain was honored to have been selected to participate for the first time at the Biennale des Antiquaires, the XXVth , at the Grand Palais as a guest of the Tremplin Biennale.

-After a participation, in 2012, at TEFAF Showcase, Christophe de Quénetain participated to the 2014 TEFAF-Maastricht with the Galerie Aveline-Rossi and will again.
-He is an executive committee member and a board member of the The European Fine Art Foundation, since 2017.
+After a participation, in 2012, at TEFAF Showcase, Christophe de Quénetain participated to the 2014 TEFAF-Maastricht and will again.
+Since 2016, he has exhibited continuously at TEFAF New York Fall.